 Why it’s awesome: Alfama is one of the oldest neighbourhoods in Lisbon.
-Rich in history and culture, it’s also one of the most popular tourist hotspots in Lisbon today.
+Rich in history and culture, it’s also one of the most popular hotspots for tourists to explore in Lisbon.
 Charming cobblestone streets lined with quaint homes built many years ago wind up the hill.
 The area boasts several key city attractions and it’s easy to spend a whole day roaming around and taking in the sights and vibe.

 Initially thought of as an area for underprivileged people, it has transformed into a hip and trendy area with lots of olde-worlde character.
 Alfama is also the home of Fado music, a soulful type of music that often stirs up a sense of nostalgia and wistfulness.

 What to do there: Stroll the narrow winding streets and soak up the area’s charming ambience.
+You have to start here while you’re staying in Lisbon.
 Visit major architectural treasures like the National Pantheon, the Romanesque Se Cathedral, and Saint Anthony’s Church, and travel back in time at the impressive Castelo de São Jorge.
 One of the most popular tourist attractions in Lisbon, the castle has imposing walls and looming towers that offer sweeping views, a museum, and archaeological finds.